 (a) Duties of Clerk.
-Upon the filing of an order of disbarment or suspension, or order accepting resignation under Rule 19-735, the Clerk of the Court of Appeals shall (1) notify the attorney by first-class mail and by e-mail to the attorney at each e-mail address for the attorney listed in AIS and (2) comply with Rule 19-761.
+Upon the filing of an order of disbarment or suspension, or order accepting resignation under Rule 19-735, the Clerk of the Supreme Court shall (1) notify the attorney by first-class mail and by e-mail to the attorney at each e-mail address for the attorney listed in AIS and (2) comply with Rule 19-761.

 (b) Effect of Order.
 Except as provided in section (c) of this Rule, after the effective date of an order of disbarment or suspension, or an order accepting resignation, an attorney may not: